thom-nguyen/Launchpad-MIDI/README.md

 # Launchpad-MIDI
- Launchpad MIDI created in Verilog
+ Launchpad MIDI created in Verilog.
+Included are high level diagrams and testing simulations of modules